YanChengWeiTony/App-Monopoly/README.md

 The app is for assisting the activity in physics department at National Taiwan University (NTU).

 Specifically, the physics department of NTU held the event " The Physics Night" (物理之夜), which is the an public performance event for physics students.
-The performance includes dancing, singing, playlets, etc. For advertising, some students in the department decide to design an interactive app to assist this event
+The performance includes dancing, singing, playlets, etc. For advertising, some students in the department decide to design an interactive app to assist this event.

 1. Description: To help engaging one of the activity (Monopoly) in orientation camp in NTU